-Having a HTML email signature unlocks the power of clickable links and changeable content, making your email signature far more interactive.
+Having a HTML email signature unlocks the power of clickable links and changeable banners, making your email signature far more interactive.

 1. Click on the link shared with you to open your email signature.